-This topic describes common questions about WUYING Workspace policies.
+This topic describes common questions about policies.

 What configuration items are available for policies?

 No. Different policies take effect under different rules.
-Some policies apply in real time after modification, while others require you to reconnect to the cloud desktop to take effect.
+Some policies apply in real time after modification, while others require you to reconnect to the cloud comuter to take effect.
 For more information, see Policy application rules.

 How do I associate a policy?